ridr-se/ridr-se.github.io/_pages/people.md

 <img style="float: left;" src="images/martinsson.jpg" />
 **John Martinsson, MSc**

-Defended his PhD in computer science at Chalmers University of Technology in 2018.
+Defended his MSc in computer science at Chalmers University of Technology in 2017.
-Senior researcher and head of deep learning research at RISE Research Institutes of Sweden.
+Researcher and PhD candidate at RISE Research Institutes of Sweden.
+Also afiliated with Lund University.

 [More info (researcher profile)](https://johnmartinsson.github.io)